 - More than 400 non-proteinogenic amino acids with biological functions

-- D-amino acids (rare) are special subgroup
+- D-amino acids (rare) are a special subgroup

 - Synthetically produced / theoretically possible amino acids